nature-of-code/NOC-S17-2-Intelligence-Learning/README.md

 * Evolutionary Design
 * Evolutionary Ecosystem

-Week 3 - Classification and Prediction (April 4/5)
+Week 3 - Classification and Regression (April 4/5)
 -------------------------------
+* What is Machine Learning
+* What is Supervised Learning
+* Classification and Regression
 * KNN
-  * Linear Regression
+* Linear Regression and Gradient Descent

 Week 4 - Neural Networks (April 11/12)
 ------------------------
 * Perceptron
 * MultiLayered Feedfoward
 * Backpropogation
-* Tools: Tensorflow
+* What is "Deep Learning"?
+* Overview of libraries and frameworks for Deep Learning

 Week 5 - Convolution Networks, Recurrent Networks (April 18/19)
 -----------------------------